EmmaUmeh/HandlingJSON-Docs/JsonHandling.md

                 }

 ### Why use JSON?
-In web application, storing of data is occasionally done using the json format which stores data in a readable format.It is easy to read and write , making it a great choice for data interchange between applications running on different platforms.
+In web application, storing of data is occasionally done using the json format which stores data in a readable format.
+It is easy to read and write, making it a great choice for data interchange between applications running on different platforms.
 JSON is also supported by most modern programming languages and is commonly used to send data over the web.
-JSON is often used as an alternative to XML due to its smaller size and faster parsing.
+JSON is often used as an alternative to XML (Extensible Markup Language)  due to its smaller size and faster parsing.

+> - Note: JSON are always enclosed with arrays or objects(literals) when storing data.

+        JSON Array - are enclosed in an array [].

+        // let list an array of Laptops.
+        ["MacBook", "Lenovo", "Dell"]

+        JSON Objects - are enclosed in a curly brackets {}.

+        // let list an array of Laptops.
+        {"MacBook", "Lenovo", "Dell"}